 The FCA will grant a modification or waiver permitting the use of a VaR model only where a number of qualitative and quantitative standards are met.
-In assessing the VaR model the FCA will have regard to the the matters set out in BIPRU 7.10 as it applied on 31 December 2021.
+In assessing the VaR model the FCA will have regard to the the matters set out in BIPRU 7.10.